Nature conservation

 Distribution

-Restricted to remote canyons in the Wollemi National Park, north-west of Sydney.
+Restricted to remote canyons in Wollemi National Park, north-west of Sydney.

 Habitat and ecology

-• Occurs in warm temperate rainforest and rain forest margins in remote sandstone canyons.
+• Occurs in warm temperate rainforest and rainforest margins in deep sandstone canyons.

 Threats